bri3d/VW_Flash/README.md

 [extractodxsimos18.py](extractodxsimos18.py) extracts a factory Simos12/Simos18.1/Simos18.10 ODX container to decompressed, decrypted blocks suitable for modification and re-flashing.
 It supports the "AUDI AES" (0xA) encryption and "AUDI LZSS" (0xA) compression used in Simos ECUs only.
 Other ECUs use different flash container mechanisms within ODX files.

 [frf](frf) provides an FRF flash container extractor.
 This should work on all FRF flash containers as the format has not changed since it was introduced.

+[a2l2xdf](https://github.com/bri3d/a2l2xdf) provides a method to extract specific definitions from A2L files and convert them to TunerPro XDF files.
+This is useful to 'cut down' an A2L file into something that's useful for tuning, and get it into a free tuning-focused UI.
+The `a2l2xdf.csv` in this directory provides a good "getting started" list of data to edit to prepare a basic Simos18.1 tune, as well.

 The `lib/lzss` directory contains an implementation of LZSS modified to use the correction dictionary size and window length for Simos18 ECUs.
 Thanks to `tinytuning` for this.